shead-custom-design/graphcat/docs/dependencies.rst

 * networkx - network analysis in Python - https://networkx.github.io

-If you are using Jupyter notebooks, you will want the following to enable Graphcat's notebook integration:
+If you are using Jupyter notebooks, you will want the following to enable Graphcat's optional notebook integration:

+* Graphviz - graph visualization software - http://www.graphviz.org
 * PyGraphviz - Python interface for Graphviz - https://pygraphviz.github.io
-* Graphviz - graph visualization software - http://www.graphviz.org

 Source Installation
 -------------------